Remineralisation of teeth: Tooth decay process

 When food or drinks containing fermentable sugars enter the mouth, the bacteria in dental plaque rapidly feed on the sugars and produce organic acids as by-products.
 The glucose produced from starch by salivary amylase is also digested by the bacteria.
 When enough acid is produced so that the pH goes below 5.5, the acid dissolves carbonated hydroxyapatite, the main component of tooth enamel.
+However, the pH threshold for dissolving dentin ranges from 6.2 to 6.4.
 The plaque can hold the acids in contact with the tooth for up to two hours, before it is neutralized by saliva.
 Once the plaque acid has been neutralized, the minerals can return from the plaque and saliva to the enamel surface.

 However, the capacity for remineralization is limited, and if sugars enter the mouth too frequently then a net loss of minerals from enamel produces a cavity, through which bacteria can infect the inner tooth and destroy the latticework.
 This process requires many months or years.